Vermifilter toilet: Description

 A vermifilter toilet contains composting worms such as Eisenia fetida that digest human faeces, thus reducing the accumulation of solids in the system and reducing the need for frequent emptying, in comparison with pit latrines.
 Further, worm-based digestion is virtually complete and produces vermicompost, so emptying does not involve handling of sludge or require a specialist service.
 This is a key benefit to users, as is the associated lack of smells.

-In field trials in rural India, Chemical oxygen demand (COD) and faecal indicators were reduced by 60% and 99% respectively in the effluent.
+In field trials in rural India, chemical oxygen demand (COD) and faecal indicators were reduced by 60% and 99% respectively in the effluent.

 A worm colony can live inside the vermifilter indefinitely as long as the correct environmental conditions are maintained.
 Worms need air, food (human faeces) and added (flush) water.
 An aerobic environment must be provided (e.g. ventilation), and the liquid effluent must be able to drain away.
 It is important to site the vermifilter correctly so that any risk of flooding is avoided.

 Maintenance consists of occasionally removing the accumulated vermicompost: it is estimated that vermicompost removal will be required every 6–8 years, about one-half to one-third of the fill rate for an equivalent size of pit latrine with the same number of users.
-Emptying latrines can be expensive and often comes with smell and contamination issues: in long-term refugees camps vermifilter toilets reduce the need to replace filled pit latrines and are more cost-effective.
+Emptying latrines can be expensive and often comes with smell and contamination issues: in long-term refugee camps vermifilter toilets reduce the need to replace filled pit latrines and are more cost-effective.

 A vermifilter toilet provides primary treatment of human excreta.
-Providing they are used correctly and maintenance is carried out safely they offer an affordable route towards safely managed sanitation, the new ambition for global sanitation, for all.
+Providing they are used correctly and maintenance is carried out safely, they offer an affordable route towards safely managed sanitation, the new ambition for global sanitation, for all.